 Upon receipt of the above items, DTSC will have 30 calendar days to notify the district and CDE in writing that DTSC either: 1) concurs with the conclusion that further investigation is not required (no action) , or 2) determines that the Phase I is incomplete and provide the basis for the decision and the actions necessary to secure DTSC approval, or 3) concludes that a Preliminary Endangerment Assessment (PEA) is needed and provides the basis for that decision.

-DTSC has requested that as of January 1, 2003 , all mail and in-person deliveries of Phase I Reports and Phase I review fee checks (currently $1,500) be sent to:
+DTSC has requested that all mail and in-person deliveries of Phase I Reports be sent to:and Phase I review fee checks (currently $1,500) be sent to:

 Department of Toxic Substances Control